Mazda CX-7 Insurance Rates

 Rates are averaged for all Mazda CX-7 models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find More Affordable Mazda CX-7 Insurance
+How to Find Low Cost Mazda CX-7 Insurance

-The list below is a summary of the material that was covered in the charts and tables above.
+The following is a review of the data presented in the illustrations above.

-- Drivers who purchase higher liability limits will pay approximately $520 per year to go from a 30/60 limit to the 250/500 level
+- Consumers who want higher liability limits will pay an extra $520 each year to go from a minimum limit to 250/500 limits

 Rate Tables and Charts